CarolineSaxton/Tuberculosis-Analysis/README.md

 For the rest of the year, I intend to expand the mutation simulating code and focus more on the rifampicin resistance probabilities, adding more complex steps so I can make the code applicable to my undergraduate research I hope to do next year on drug resistant bacteria.
 While my project could be considered complete, because it does provide the basic information and simulating I was intending, I feel that the analysis can be expanded more still, which is what I will continue to try to do.

 ## Introduction
 Download BioPython as an extension, then using the BioPython library, import Entrez to access the official NCBI (National Center for Biotechnology Information) database.
+You will need to add an email under line 2 in order to access the Entrez system, due to the NCBI requirements on monitored data accession.
 With the accession number for _Mycobaterium Tuberculosis_, the code prints out some basic information to intiduce the gene to the user, including total length of the sequence and its first 50 nucleotides.
 ```
 from Bio import Entrez, SeqIO
 Entrez.email = "add your email here"